 There are also unexpected costs to consider, such as whether your kitchen sink's mountings or connectors are damaged or need to be replaced during the faucet installation.
-Furthermore, if you hire a licensed plumber to install your kitchen faucet, you can expect to pay more than you would if you hired a general contractor.
+Furthermore, if you hire a local plumber to install your kitchen faucet, you can expect to pay more than you would if you hired a general contractor.

 Installing a kitchen faucet yourself will definitely save you money on labor costs.
 You’ll only need to pay for the cost of the faucet plus any tools you need, although many of the tools aren’t ones that the typical homeowner has in their tool kit.

 Here are some of the tools you may need for this project:

 Sponge or rags: $4